Part reality - part life-calling - and part rock & roll fantasy.

 R.A.
 Conviction:

 We can do it.
-We can save the planet with the power of rock.
+We can save the planet

 Rock roots go deep – they are dedicated to Freedom of Expression - Free Speech is at the heart of ROCK and can lead us all to Peace through